-Many years later in college, my brain scrambled after too many tests and all nighters as I tried to get school projects done, I drove the hour from Kent State University in Ohio to grandma’s house in the tiny town of Salem.
+Many years later in college, my brain scrambled after too many tests and all-nighters as I tried to get school projects done, I drove the hour from Kent State University in Ohio to Grandma’s house in the tiny town of Salem.
 Without letting her know I was coming, I showed up on her doorstep with a backpack and forced smile on my exhausted face.
 She didn’t ask questions, just opened the door, put the kettle on for tea, and made me a peanut butter and jelly sandwich.
 We sat out on the back porch amidst her blooming pink begonias and drank our tea and ate our sandwiches in silence.
 As I sat there cradling the warm mug in my hands, my hips softened in the chair and my jaw relaxed its clenching.
 For the first time in a long time, I felt completely welcomed and loved.

-In 2012, I took a three month sabbatical from my job running Ecstatic Dance Oakland and went on a voyage of self discovery to Bali.
+In 2012, I took a three month sabbatical from Ecstatic Dance Oakland and went on a voyage of self discovery to Bali.
 One morning, as the mist was rising off the bright green rice paddies and I sat listening to the rhythmic clanging of the coffee cans that were rigged to keep birds away from the rice, I felt a subtle shift in the air.
 I looked over at the smoking incense beside me and noticed the smoke rise up over my head and caress me like a baptism.
 I took a deep breath of the perfumed smoke and closed my eyes for a few breaths as I let the incense seep into my bones, my thoughts on my grandmother.
 I opened my eyes and saw a huge black butterfly resting on the wall in front of me.
 I immediately knew my grandmother had passed to the other side, and was offering me a blessing.

 I stood by the edge of the dance floor and paused before I stepped onto it, a moment of gratitude for the dancers that have come before me, for my teachers, and for the miracle of being able to dance on a Sunday morning.
-I fell into the welcoming presence of Sweet’s Ballroom.
+I fell into the welcoming presence of the ballroom.
 I danced alone with my grief that day, moving the loss through my flexing muscles and solid bones and spongy lungs.
 After wearing myself out, I fell to my knees, my face wet with tears.
 I sat heavily on the wooden floor, lost amidst the dancers swirling above me, my tears falling steadily as my heart ached for my grandmother’s presence.
 I felt someone sit next to me.
 I turned and looked into the dark, soulful eyes of my friend without wiping my tears away.
 I didn’t have it in me to smile.
 She looked at me with such kindness, it made me cry even harder.
 She gently wrapped her arms around me.
 I wanted to run away, not sure I could receive her comfort, but I didn’t.
 I let myself be held for the rest of the song, breathing in the floral smell of her shampoo and softening into the warmth of her arms.
 Then I surrendered my body all the way to the floor and lie on my back with my hands resting on my aching heart.
 I pressed my hands to my chest, then let them fall to the floor as I felt the sweet caress of the soft music waft over my body.
 I breathed in the moist, musty air as my heart broke open.
 I opened my eyes and looked up at the familiar dark red and gold ceiling.
 I could almost see the shimmering light of my grandma’s ghost up there, watching over us all.